localstack/localstack-blog.github.io/content/2024-06-05-localstack-neptune-development-with-gv-gremlin-ide/index.md

 {{< img-simple src="graph-output-gdotv.png" alt="Graph output in gdotv" width="800">}}

-Feel free to have a play around the graph visualisation and the various tools available - once you’re done, we’ll check the **Graph Data Schema**.
+Feel free to have a play around the graph visualisation and the various tools available — once you’re done, we’ll check the **Graph Data Schema**.

 ### Viewing the Graph Data Schema

 G.V() automatically detects the structure of your graph database to power many of its features.
-It can also display it directly to you for reference - this is a great way of checking how the vertices and edges are defined in your graph.
+It can also display it directly to you for reference — this is a great way of checking how the vertices and edges are defined in your graph.

 In the Connections sidebar, under your LocalStack connection, simply click on **View Graph Data Model**.

-For the above sample data you’ll see the graph data schema below - it’s all generated automatically by G.V():
+For the above sample data, you’ll see the graph data schema below — it’s all generated automatically by G.V():

 {{< img-simple src="gdotv-graph-data-schema.png" alt="Graph data schema in gdotv" width="800">}}

 ### Exploring the Graph Data interactively

-You don’t always need to write a Gremlin query to explore your data - you can simply use G.V()’s Graph Data Explorer.
+You don’t always need to write a Gremlin query to explore your data — you can simply use G.V()’s Graph Data Explorer.
 You can design your query with a few quick filters and get straight to visualising your data.

 {{< img-simple src="exploring-graph-data-interactively.png" alt="Exploring the Graph Data interactively" width="800">}}